-In the USE, MATTER box goes the materials that the product in question uses or consumes during its use cycle.
-This box contains the product's expected lifespan (single use vs. long-life product), its expected lifetime use of additional materials, if any, and its impact on the environment and humans during the use phase of its life cycle.
+The USE, MATTER box identifies the Materials added during single use by the consumer.
+This box also contains the product's expected lifespan (single use vs. long-life product), its expected lifetime use of additional materials, if any, and waste water resultant from product use.